Find Your Relief

 It is important to note that in most cases you will not receive a chiropractic adjustment at your first visit.
 Our number one priority is creating a care plan that is specific to your needs and wants based on our findings.

 Offering Massage Therapy

-We are pleased to offer two in-house licensed massage therapists (L.M.T.’s) as well as having Dr. Cara Hacht, D.C.
-L.M.T. in-house to assist you or a loved one!
-Reach out to us to plan an appointment.*
+We are pleased to offer two in-house licensed massage therapists (L.M.T.’s) to assist you or a loved one!
+Reach out to us to schedule an appointment.